gurugaurav/opencv-T-Rex-game/README.md

 It is using OpenCV thresholding and countour detection to detect the jump gesture.

 Clutch your hand to make a jump.

+You need `xdotool` to emulate key press.

+On Ubuntu install it using
+`sudo apt install xdotool`